About the Program

 The Programs in the writing of poetry and fiction lead to the Master of Fine Arts (M.F.A.) degree in English.
 In addition to the workshops and seminars taught within the Writing Program by its faculty, instruction is offered by visiting writers.
 The curriculum is augmented by frequent readings on the Irvine campus.

 The M.F.A. centers around the Graduate Writers' Workshop, a group which meets each quarter in poetry and fiction, in which faculty and students share in criticism and discussion of student writing.
-There are currently ten MFA students in poetry and twelve in fiction, half in their first year and half in their second year in the Writing Program.
+There are twelve MFA students in poetry and twelve in fiction, half in their first year and half in their second year in the Writing Program.
 About two-thirds of the Writing Program student's work consists of participation in the Workshop; the other third is devoted to graduate-level seminars offered by the MFA faculty and other faculty of the Department of English and Comparative Literature and other graduate programs.
-The aim of the Program in Writing is the training of accomplished writers who intend to make their writing . . .
+The aim of the Program in Writing is the training of accomplished writers who intend to make their writing their . . .